Cornell-MAE-UG/fa25-portfolio-ym555-1/_projects/ENGRD-2210-Portfolio.md

 Counterflow is a more efficient design than parallel flow.
 Now comes the question, why?
 In parallel flow, the hot and cold water enter and exit the heat exchanger in the same direction.
 The heat from the hot water transfers to the cold water consistently throughout, and by the time they exit, the cold water reaches its maximum temperature.
 However, this is not the case in counterflow.
 Since the hot and cold water enter and exit the heat exchanger in opposite directions, the cold water at the output is exposed to the hot water at its almost initial temperature.
 This increases the cold water beyond that maximum temperature.
 The ‘shock’ from the hot water causes the cold final temperature to be warmer than that of the initially hot water.

+While the analysis assumes no heat loss to the surroundings, in practice some energy loss occurred due to convection to ambient air and imperfect insulation.
+This likely contributed to discrepancies between the hot-side and cold-side energy calculations.

 ## Energy Balance Equation

 In this experiment, I am making assumptions to simplify the energy balance equation.